itm8SocSE/rmm/README.md

 # Remote Monitoring & Management
 Finding Remote Monitoring & Management tools is fairly easy but distigushing between malign and benign activites is quite hard.
-Creating as baseline with exlusions will however allow for the detection of new activities.
+Creating a baseline with exlusions will however allow for the detection of new activities.

+## Executables
+This file contains known executable file names for RMM tools and can be used in an EDR custom detection.